pkic/pkic.org/content/events/2025/pqc-conference-austin-us/_index.md

             locations:
               - plenary

-          - title: Update on end-to-end PKI and HSM integrations with ML-DSA
-            description: |
-              At last years PQC Conference we benchmarked Hardware Securtiy Modules with Dilithium.
-Now that FIPS-204 is released, it is time to forget about Dilithium and do production level integrations using ML-DSA.
-              This session shows PKI application integration for issuing certificates, with a number of HSMs that are ready for ML-DSA.
-We will highlight how easy, or hard, it is to integrate using PKCS#11 or REST APIs.
-Of course there will be benchmarks of certificate issuance comparing ML-DSA against classic algorithms.
-Let's see what else we are able to squeeze in until January.
-            track: Developers
-            speakers:
-              - Tomas Gustavsson
-            locations:
-              - breakout

-      - time: "12:30"
-        sessions:
-          - title: To be announced shortly
-            description: The speaker(s) for this session will be announced soon!
-            track:
-            speakers:
-              - TBC
-            locations:
-              - plenary

           - title: Architecting PKI Hierarchies for Graceful PQ Migration
             description: |
               Public Key Infrastructures (PKIs) are intricate systems to design, deploy, and  maintain.
 As post-quantum cryptography (PQC) becomes a reality, one of the most challenging decisions will be algorithm selection.
 Historically, this has been straightforward—for example, using RSA-2048-SHA256 consistently throughout the PKI hierarchy.
 In a PQC world, this approach becomes less viable due to tradeoffs that may require different algorithms or parameters at each layer.
 For instance, long-term secure algorithms might be optimal for root CAs, high-performance algorithms for issuing CAs, and bandwidth-efficient algorithms for end entities.